Skip to content

 General Rounds of Invitations: These draws invite top-ranking candidates across all three Express Entry programs—Federal Skilled Worker Program (FSWP), Federal Skilled Trades Program (FSTP), and Canadian Experience Class (CEC)—without targeting specific groups.

 Program-Specific Rounds: These draws focus on candidates eligible for a particular Express Entry program.
-For example, Provincial Nominee Program (PNP) draws exclusively invite candidates nominated by a province or territory, and Canadian Experience Class (CEC) draws exclusively invite candidates who qualify for the Canadian Experience Class program.
+For example, the Provincial Nominee Program (PNP) draws exclusively invite candidates nominated by a province or territory, and the Canadian Experience Class (CEC) draws exclusively invite candidates who qualify for the Canadian Experience Class program.

 Each type of draw helps Canada meet its immigration and labour market priorities efficiently.

-When is The Next Express Entry Draw in July 2025?
+When is The Next Express Entry Draw in November 2025?

 Advertisement